LBT-CNRS/UnityMol-Releases/README.md

 ### Notes

+- This version is a snapshot, UnityMol is still in continuous development.
 - When loading molecules the `LoadedMolecules` object will be created if it doesn't exist and all selections of the molecules will be created under it.
 The global scale is set by changing this `LoadedMolecules` object.
 - In desktop mode, the camera does not move, the mocules are moving!
 - For VR: There are a lot of scripts for VR molecular interactions, check `[VRTK_Scripts]` child objects in the VR scene.
 Grabbing molecules is based on a custom raycasting implementation (`CustomRaycast`).
 The VR camera is different for each HMD type, check `[VRTK_SDKManager]` object based on the VRTK framework.
 - Anti-aliasing is done using SMAA script because hyperball shaders do not support it.
 You can disable MSAA.
+- Raycasting is done using a custom engine without using PhysX that caused a lot of slow downs for medium to large molecules.

 ## License